etuckeriv/remedial-chaos-theory/Prime-Timeline-Generator.md

-Here is a "Mad Lib" style set of tables if you need help coming up with a fun and engaging Timeline Twist.
+Here is a "Mad Lib" style set of tables if you need help coming up with a fun and engaging Prime Timeline.
 There are 3 Categories (Mundane Element + Impossible Modifier + Social/Physical Consequence) and you'll complete a total of 6 rolls (2 for each).

 # Usage
 - For each category just roll a D6 to determine which table you'll pick from for that category, then roll again to determin the detail from that category.